loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

     }
     ```

-See [[Persisting Data with Repositories]] for more details on this topic.
+See [Repositories](Repositories.html) for more details on this topic.

 ## Update test helpers and the controller use real model and repository